Sigurður Ragnar Eyjólfsson

-Sigurður "Siggi" Ragnar Eyjólfsson (born 1 December 1973) is an Icelandic football manager and former player.
-He was a professional forward in England and Belgium.
-From 2007 until 2013 he served as the head coach of Iceland women's national team, guiding them to the 2009 and 2013 editions of the UEFA Women's Championship.
+Sigurður "Siggi" Ragnar Eyjólfsson (born 1 December 1973) is an Icelandic football manager and former player who played as a striker.
+From 2007 until 2013, he served as the head coach of the Iceland women's national team, guiding them to the 2009 and 2013 editions of the UEFA Women's Championship.

 Sigurður secured his place in Walsall history by scoring the third goal in the team's 3–1 win over Oldham Athletic in 1999, to secure promotion to the second tier of English football.

-In August 2013 Sigurður resigned as coach of Iceland's women's team after seven years.
+In August 2013, Sigurður resigned as coach of Iceland's women's team after seven years.
 He continued in his role as head of education at the Football Association of Iceland (KSÍ) and was looking to move into coaching men's football.

-In January 2017, Sigurður joined Chinese side Jiangsu Suning women's team.
-He was then appointed by Chinese Football Association as the coach of China women's national football team in November.
+In January 2017, Sigurður joined Chinese side Jiangsu Suning as head coach of their women's team.
+He was then appointed as the coach of the China women's national football team in November.